dset0x/dset0x.github.io/src/pages/advice.md

 Cinema
 ------

-* Don't go unless you've really been looking forward to the movie, or someone you are going with has.
+* Don't go unless you feel obliged to.

 Earphones
 ------